JetBrains/guide/site/databases/tips/write-sql-queries-in-go/index.md

 The IDE automatically recognizes which databases are configured, their type, e.g. Postgres, MongoDB, etc., and provides all features available to query, refactor, or reference the database.

-Use the string literal which contains the SQL query in any of the functions accepting queries from one of the supported packages and they'll be recognized automatically.
+Use the string literal which contains the SQL query in any of the functions accepting queries from one of the supported packages, and they'll be recognized automatically.